Piraneshmurali/ITP-Salon-Management-MERN/README.md

 make well-informed decisions by selecting a branch with a lower customer count for their preferred services.

-3. Kiritharan.S-Billing And Payment Management
+3. Kiritharan.S - Billing And Payment Management
 Within the Billing And Payment Management system, we are utilizing both cash on delivery and online payments through the integration of a payment gateway.
 This allows for transactions to be